 For good old fashioned goodness: Delia’s Kitchen

 These pancakes are so delicious you’ll forget they could even be good for you!
 They’re made with healthy whole grain buckwheat and simplicity is key.
 The old-fashioned stack is served in a classic manner with butter and syrup.
-The only challenge may be ignoring the bacon pancakes listed above them on the menu.
+The only challenge may be ignoring the bacon pancakes listed on the menu.
 Be sure to try their blueberry lemon ricotta stacks.
 So, so, so good!

 For the fluffiest around: Blueberry Hill

 If large fluffy flapjacks smothered in fruit are your pancake style, this is your holy grail.
-Triple berry, apple cinnamon, peach, pumpkin and blueberry banana are just a few of the ways to top off your favorite breakfast treat.
+Triple berry, apple cinnamon, peach, pumpkin spiced and blueberry banana are just a few of the ways to top off your favorite breakfast treat.

 For a cultural twist: Svea Restaurant